Slamy/CDi_FMVTest/README.md

 Features
 - Provides an example for MPEG Playback
+- Prints relevant events on the serial port
 - Can be modified to only play Video or Audio
 - Might be helpful for Emulator development